 Cookie Washington had a vision for this show and as curator, brought it all together.
 She herded sixty-six artists and coordinated a number of community dinner discussions in the gallery that were really the icing on the cake.
 Sitting with community members and fellow artists was inspiring and thought provoking.
 To be a small part of this community effort was humbling and empowering - all at the same time.

 Charleston City Paper wrote an article before the show opened.

-Karyn Healey is an oil painter in the Lowcountry of South Carolina working on figurative, landscape, and architectural paintings in a variety of styles.
-Exploring social issues and social realism through collage and acrylics in addition to oils, are the current focus.
+Karyn Healey is an oil painter observing life in the Lowcountry of South Carolina.
+Her subjects include figurative, landscape, and still life paintings in a variety of styles.
+Exploring social issues through collage, acrylic and oil paint are a current focus.